officiallysingh/spring-ai-rest-api-mcp-tools-demo/README.md

 ```
 > [!IMPORTANT]
 > The Parsed OpenAPI spec response may not contain a good enough Tool name and description to be useful for AI agent.
-> So you may need to update the Tool name and description in the response before passing it to this API.
+> So you may need to update the Tool name and description in request before passing it to this API.
 > Also, some tools with given name may already exist, so you may need to change the names or remove those tools from the request to this API.

 #### Other APIs